uploadcare/pyuploadcare/README.md

 `FileField` doesn't require any arguments, file paths or whatever.
 It **just works**.
 That's the point of it all.

-It look nice in the admin interface
+It looks nice in the admin interface

 ![Admin page](http://f.cl.ly/items/1v120O3h2W462o3T323F/Screen%20Shot%202011-11-04%20at%202.03.32%20PM.png)